Earning Guest Passes has changed for DCP cast members!

-Now, you must complete a certain number of service hours to earn a guest pass:
+You must complete a certain number of service hours to earn guest passes:

 150 Hours Worked = 3 One Day Park Hopper Passes (3)

 300 Hours Worked = 3 More One Day Park Hopper Passes (3+3=6)

 600 Hours Worked = 3 More One Day Park Hopper Passes (3+3+3=9)